asheroto/choco.run/README.md

  If you get an error message regarding `-out`, run the above commands but replace `-out` with `-outfile`.

  If you still have an issue, open up a web browser and navigate to [manual.choco.run](http://manual.choco.run).
-This is the exact command displayed on the Chocolatey website to install Chocolatey.
-Simply copy and paste the command into PowerShell as an Administrator.
+This is a link to the Chocolatey setup instructions page.

  ---
  - **Error: Could not create SSL-TLS Secure Channel**